MDAnalysis/UserGuide/doc/source/universe.rst

 **The following options modify how to guess attribute(s):**

 * :code:`context`: the context of the guesser to be used in guessing the attribute.
 You can pass either a string representing the context (see :ref:`guessing` for more detail about available guessers and their context), or as an object of a guesser class.
 The default value of the context is :code:`default`, which corresponds to a generic :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser`, that is not specific to any context.
-You can pass a context once, and whenever you call :meth:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` again without passing context, it will assume that  you still using the same context.
+You can pass a context once, and whenever you call :meth:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` again it will assume that you still using the same context.
+N.B.: If you didn't pass any ``context`` to the API, it will use the :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser`

-* :code:`to_guess`: a list of the desired attributes to be guessed.
+* :code:`to_guess`: list of the attributes to be guessed (these attributes will be either guessed if they don't exist in the universe or partially guessed by only filling its empty values if universe has the attribute).
 This has to be the plural name of the attributes (masses not mass).
+* :code:`force_guess`: a list of attributes to be forced guessed (these attributes will be either guessed if they don't exist in the universe or their values will be completely overwritten by guessed ones if the universe has the attribute).
+This has to be the plural name of the attributes (masses not mass).
 * :code:`**kwargs`: to pass any supplemental data to the :meth:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` API that can be useful in guessing some attributes (eg. passing vdwradii for bond guessing).

-For now, MDAnalysis automatically guess :code:`types` and :code:`masses` for nearly all topology formats at the universe creation level.
-This is done using the :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser`, which maybe not accurate for all contexts.
+For now, MDAnalysis automatically guess :code:`types` and * :code:`masses` at the universe creation by having a default value of the :code:`to_guess` parameter to be * :code`['types', 'masses']`.
+This is done using the :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser`. you can stop this by passing ``()`` to the ``to_guess`` parameter.
-You can easily override this as mentioned above, by using context specific guesser if there is one exists for your data.

 .. _universe-properties: